bdimmick/cruciform/README.md

 Notes:
 + In the `hmac` operation, `data <data>` and the `key <key>` may be switched if desired.
-+ If a `withAlgorithm` is ommited, SHA-256 will be used for both digest and hmac.
++ If `withAlgorithm` is omitted, SHA-256 will be used for both digest and hmac.
 + The `<data>` value may be one of the following:
   + `InputStream`
   + `Serializable`